 Not only can you sell on the platform, but you can also provide liquidity by creating a pool and earning a share of exchange fees.
 More on this in a future article!

 So how do you get started?
-First thing you’ll need is crypto on your wallet.
+The first thing you’ll need is crypto in your wallet.

 One of the basic things to understand if you’re new to crypto is how your wallet works.
 Your wallet helps you manage the keys to your cryptocurrency.
 Keys are a fundamental part of cryptocurrency — when you own crypto, you own public and private keys that let you access your assets.

 A crypto wallet is like your bank account, except it holds only your digital assets.
 It also allows you to both send and receive cryptocurrency to it.